 How would your characterize your working life?

-Today I am giving classes at my old university.
-That has actually been the time where I have been most annoyed about HAE because as a teacher I can’t miss classes.
-Whenever I have had swellings to my hands I have hidden them or said that it was due to an allergy – and I have just prayed that I would not get a swelling to my face.
-The problem is really not the students, but my boss and my colleagues not believing me if I tell them about a disease that they don’t know or understand as often it isn’t visible what happens to me.
-There is already some prejudice for me being a young woman giving classes for engineering students and I don’t want to add to that.
-I don’t want them to think of me as being weak or incapable of working as teacher.
-I am still quite discrete about having HAE and I don’t explain about it, even if my colleagues ask.
+In my previous job, I gave classes at my old university.
+That was actually the time where I was most annoyed about HAE because as a teacher I couldn’t miss classes.
+Whenever I had swellings to my hands I would hide them or said that it was due to an allergy – and I just prayed that I would not get a swelling in my face.
+The problem was really not the students, but my boss and my colleagues not believing me if I told them about a disease that they don’t know or understand as often it isn’t visible what happens to me.
+There was already some prejudice for me being a young woman giving classes for engineering students and I didn’t want to add to that.
+I didn’t want them to think of me as being weak or incapable of working as a teacher.
+I was therefore quite discrete about having HAE and I didn’t explain about it, even if my colleagues ask.

 That is a matter of shame, I guess?